Blanch's Royal Oak Inn: Heritage listing

 The site of the former Blanch's Royal Oak Inn is significant for its associations with Captain Thunderbolt and the pivotal role it was to play in his death.
 The story associated with the Inn illustrates Thunderbolt's practice of holding the occupants of the hotel hostage while robbing them.
 This habit of holding hostages and engaging in parties with those hostages is seen throughout Thunderbolt's career.

 The events of the afternoon of 25 May 1870 represent two conflicting societal views of bushrangers at the time: the gentleman bushranger generally supported by the community (as evidenced by the fact that it has been reported the publican's wife raised the alarm that the police were coming); and the criminal to be brought to justice (as evidenced by the actions of the hawker Giovanni Cappisotti and the young drover Coghlan/Coughlan, who forced the fleeing Thunderbolt away from the road towards Kentucky Creek, who were actively involved with his capture).

 Although no longer extant, the site of Blanch's Royal Oak Inn is representative of the type of place targeted by bushrangers in the latter half of the nineteenth century.

-The Captain Thunderbolt Sites - Blanch's Royal Oak Inn was listed on the New South Wales State Heritage Register on 20 July 2012 having satisfied the following criteria.
+The Captain Thunderbolt Sites - Blanch's Royal Oak Inn was listed on the New South Wales State Heritage Register on 20 July 2012, having satisfied the relevant criteria.

-The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The site of Blanch's Royal Oak Inn contributes to the significance of The Captain Thunderbolt Sites as it demonstrates the type of place targeted by bushrangers in the latter half of the nineteenth century and was the site of his last robbery.
+The site of Blanch's Royal Oak Inn demonstrates the type of place targeted by bushrangers in the latter half of the nineteenth century and was the site of his last robbery, which directly led to his death.
+Although the archaeological resources are not likely to be of State Heritage significance of itself, the remains are likely to provide information on the use and functioning of a nineteenth century inn site.

-The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-The site of the Royal Oak Inn contributes to the State significance of the Captain Thunderbolt Sites as the site of his last robbery which directly led to his death.